awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-add-event-destination-cloudwatch.md

 The procedure in this section shows how to add a CloudWatch event destination to a configuration set\.

-You can also use the `UpdateConfigurationSetEventDestination` API operation to create event destinations\.
-For more information about using the API, see the [Amazon Simple Email Service API Reference](https://docs.aws.amazon.com/ses/latest/APIReference/API_UpdateConfigurationSetEventDestination.html)\.
+You can also use the [UpdateConfigurationSetEventDestination](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_UpdateConfigurationSetEventDestination.html) operation in the Amazon SES API V2 to create and modify event destinations\.

-**To add a CloudWatch event destination to a configuration set \(console\)**
+**To add a CloudWatch event destination to a configuration set by using the console**

 1. Sign in to the AWS Management Console and open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.